-Cape Ivy is a nonprofit in VA that provides warm medical ponchos to chronically ill children who have leads and ports.
+Cape Ivy is a nonprofit in VA that provides warm IV-friendly ponchos to chronically ill children who have leads and ports.
 Robes, sweaters and jackets don’t work with the lines.
 Meg Smith, one of the co-founders of Cape Ivy, came up with the poncho solution when her son, Gavin, was 6.
+Cape Ivy is managed, promoted and sustained by volunteers – no one receives a salary and there are no paid consultants.

 Sizing